manydeps/manydeps-cln/README.md

 It seems that this is due to some breaking ABI change and name mangling differences: see [Microsoft Blog Post on C++20](https://devblogs.microsoft.com/cppblog/msvc-cpp20-and-the-std-cpp20-switch/).

+The patch provided in tools/patch/string.h fixes this namespace link issue.

 ### Issues with Bazel and CL toolchain

 The GitHub folder contains several VC instances: